Windows OS Hub

 Invoke-Command -ComputerName mun-dc01 -ScriptBlock { Get-Package -Name "Notepad++*" | Uninstall-Package}

-How to Uninstall App with WinGet Command?
+How to Uninstall a Software Using the WinGet Command

 You can use the new WinGet package manager (it is built into Windows 10 and 11) to install and remove programs on Windows.
-To get a list of programs on your computer, run:
+To get a list of installed programs on your computer, run:

 winget list